 After the training session, Allysha did research to understand how other postsecondary institutions were addressing the discomfort many trans people feel around male- and female-designated washrooms.
 They created signs that were posted outside the Barrie Campus Athletics Centre, knowing trans students often face challenges with changerooms.

-That’s when Georgian’s senior leaders, and the college’s newly-formed Equity, Diversity and Inclusion (EDI) Committee, decided to explore whether inclusive signage could be installed across all campuses.
+That’s when Georgian’s senior leaders, and the college’s Equity, Diversity and Inclusion (EDI) Committee, decided to explore whether inclusive signage could be installed across all campuses.

 Sheona Morrison and Leanne Jackson, active employee members of the EDI group, were excited when Georgian’s senior leaders approved the change in 2020.